Historic Quaker Houses of Chester County, PA

 Above: Tenant Farmer, painting of the Barns-Brinton House by Andrew Wyeth, 1961.
 Image source: Delaware Art Museum

-Above: Photo: Same view of the Barns-Brinton House in 2025.
+Above: Barns-Brinton House in 2025, similar view as in Tenant Farmer.
 Image source: Lee J. Stoltzfus

 Above: Andrew Wyeth in his studio ca. 1961 with Tenant Farmer, his painting of the Barns-Brinton House.
 Image source: Brandywine Museum of Art